leek-dn/DarkysBatch/README.md

 # How do I load these mods?

-These methods below do not load this fork.
+These methods below do load this fork.

 There are a few ways to load these mods: